Coolie: In European colonies

 In 1866, the British, French and Chinese governments agreed to mitigate the abuse by requiring all traders to pay for the return of all workers after their contract ended.
 The employers in the British West Indies declined these conditions, bringing the trade there to an end.
 Until the trade was finally abolished in 1875, over 150,000 coolies had been sold to Cuba alone, the majority having been shipped from Macau.
 These labourers endured conditions far worse than those experienced by their Indian counterparts.
 Even after the 1866 reforms, the scale of abuse and conditions of near slavery did not get any better – if anything they deteriorated.
-In the early 1870s, an increased media exposure of the trade led to a public outcry, and the British, as well as the Chinese government put pressure on the Portuguese colonial authorities in Macau to bring the trade there to an end; this was ultimately achieved in 1874.
+In the early 1870s, an increased media exposure of the trade led to a public outcry, and the British, as well as the Chinese government, put pressure on the Portuguese colonial authorities in Macau to bring the trade there to an end; this was ultimately achieved in 1874.
 By that time, a total of up to half a million Chinese workers had been exported.
+However, by 1890, there were still newspaper reports of coolie labour being used in Madagascar.

 The term coolie was also applied to Chinese workers recruited for contracts on cacao plantations in German Samoa.
-German planters went to great lengths to secure access to their "coolie" labour supply from China.
+German planters went to great lengths to secure access to their coolie labour supply from China.
 In 1908, a Chinese commissioner, Lin Shu Fen, reported on the cruel treatment of coolie workers on German plantations in the western Samoan Islands.
 The trade began largely after the establishment of colonial German Samoa in 1900 and lasted until the arrival of New Zealand forces in 1914.
-More than 2,000 Chinese "coolies" were present in the islands in 1914 and most were eventually repatriated by the New Zealand administration.
+More than 2,000 Chinese coolies were present in the islands in 1914 and most were eventually repatriated by the New Zealand administration.